Sunday, October 26, 2025

 What is Summer Day Camp?

 An awesome, week-long summer day camp.
-The theme this year is "Director’s Cut," celebrating different movie series.
+The theme this year is ”Anything Goes," where each day is a different crazy theme.

-Daily activities include cooking, swaps & crafts, science, dance, music, and games & sports.
+Daily activities include swaps & crafts, science, dance, music, robotics, and sports.
 Our day camp fills up fast because it's so fun, so register as soon as registration opens!

 Day Camp is planned and organized by Girl Scout Troop 2256, a multi-level Girl Scout troop from Pima Neighborhood (part of Girl Scouts―Arizona Cactus-Pine Council, Inc.).
 Camp activities are led by volunteer Cadette, Senior, and Ambassador Girl Scouts and supervised by adult volunteers.